 Simone tells me, “You have 60 minutes in here.
 I’ll give you notice ten minutes before you have to get out.”

 Poor me… just when I had begun to hatch my scheme to take up permanent residence in the hot pool room, my plan is smashed by what feels like a slightly strict rule.

-But then I remember this is one of the most acclaimed tourist destinations in Queensland, so sharing in my discovery seems reasonable enough.
+But then I remember this is one of the most acclaimed tourist destinations in Queenstown, so sharing in my discovery seems reasonable enough.

 I slowly lower myself into my hot pool.
 Ahhhhhhh, it’s soooo good.
 Almost immediately it seems as if all the stresses and strains of the last few years have just melted away into nothingness.